 FBI arrests five New Mexico compound suspects days after multiple charges were dropped

-The FBI on Friday announced that it has arrested all five of the New Mexico compound suspects, just days after multiple charges were dropped against those involved.
-The suspects were charged with violating federal firearms and conspiracy laws.
+The FBI announced Friday that it had arrested all five New Mexico compound suspects, days after multiple charges were dropped.
+The suspects were now being charged with violating federal firearms and conspiracy laws.

-The announcement comes as local prosecutors dropped charges in the death of a 3-year-old boy at the property.
-Taos County District Attorney Donald Gallegos said Friday his office will now seek grand jury indictments involving the death.
-Gallegos said seeking indictments will allow more time to gather evidence.
+The announcement comes after local prosecutors dropped charges in the death of a 3-year-old boy at the compound site.
+Taos County District Attorney Donald Gallegos said Friday his office would now seek grand jury indictments involving the death.
+Gallegos said seeking indictments would allow more time to gather evidence.

 "The defendants, Jany Leveille, 35, a Haitian national illegally present in the United States, Siraj Ibn Wahhaj, 40, Hujrah Wahhaj, 37, Subhanah Wahhaj, 35, and Lucas Morton, 40, are charged in a criminal complaint that was filed earlier today in the U.S. District Court for the District of New Mexico," the bureau said in a statement.